Diversity Role Models (DRM) is a UK LGBT+ education charity with a vision of a world where everybody embraces diversity and can thrive.

 To ensure sustained change, student workshops are supplemented by training staff, governors and parents/carers.

-Diversity Role Models has been selected to deliver a programme which empowers schools to take a stand against all forms of bullying.
+Diversity Role Models has been selected by the Department for Education to deliver a programme which empowers schools to take a stand against all forms of bullying.

 For up to three years, DRM will work with schools in England and supply training interventions and resources which ensure staff have the knowledge and skills to tackle and prevent bullying to create inclusive school cultures.

 This will be anchored in training about diversity and the protected characteristics and underpinned by reviewing and updating internal policies and processes and implementing them so all school stakeholders can understand them and are able to act on bullying.

 Classroom multimedia resources will also be available to teaching staff for use with students, featuring personal lived experience stories to embed continued values of empathy and inclusion.

 Staff training: Includes understanding prejudice-based bullying, implementing strategies to tackle, log and monitor incidents, using and disseminating policy effectively and how to embed a celebration of difference in RSHE and the wider curriculum.

 Primary workshops (1xhour optional add-on): DRM’s primary workshops discuss different families and respectful relationships to educate about different forms of bullying and stereotyping, based on protected characteristics as well as using different family types to discuss sexual orientation, gender identity, race, religion/belief, SEND, sex, pregnancy/maternity, age, marriage/divorce.